ng-Classic/ng-classic/aio/content/guide/signals.md

 const doubleCount: Signal<number> = computed(() => count() * 2);
 ```

 The `doubleCount` signal depends on `count`.
-Whenever `count` updates, Angular knows that anything which depends on either `count` or `doubleCount` needs to update as well.
+Whenever `count` updates, Angular Classicknows that anything which depends on either `count` or `doubleCount` needs to update as well.

 #### Computeds are both lazily evaluated and memoized